acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

     return mean + ((observation - mean) / n)
 ```

 The benefit of using this incremental mean formula for this is that each incremental calculation is $\mathcal{O}(1)$ while calculating the mean of the entire series would be $\mathcal{O}(n)$.
-To see this I benchmarked this with a series of 1000 randomly generated floats, once using my incremental mean and once using the `statistic.mean` function from the Python Standard Library.
+To see this I benchmarked this with a series of 1000 randomly generated floats, once using my incremental mean formula and once using the `statistics.mean` function from the Python Standard Library.

 ```python
 %%timeit